 As infections such as methicillin-resistant Staphylococcus aureus (MRSA) are still common in nursing homes, inquire about infection-control/prevention practices.
 For example, employees should wash their hands regularly and get a Flu vaccine annually.

 Are staff members fostering an environment for the residents and catering to their likes and needs?

 As common spaces are intended to be enjoyed by the residents, you should also look to see what is playing on the TV and the radio.
 Is the staff allowing residents to watch and listen to programs and stations suited to their likes?
 If not, this might be a sign that staff members are disregarding residents’ preferences.

 What is the daily schedule like?

 Social activities encourage residents to be physically and mentally active and to engage with those around them, so ask whether the facility offers structured activities and/or planned outings.
 Also, ask whether residents have the freedom to construct their own schedules.
 If your loved one is in a wheelchair, or his or her mobility is compromised in another way, make sure the facility either offers activities catered to less mobile residents or has a plan to include them in activities.

 While touring a nursing home, take note of residents’ appearances (remember that bruising does not necessarily indicate abuse).
+There are a few ways to spot abuse, mistreatment, or neglect beyond the physical signs.
 If you can, ask residents about their experiences.
 Do they like the nursing staff?
 Do they enjoy their daily schedules?
 Do they like the food?

 When choosing a nursing home, ask administrators, nursing staff, and residents as many questions as possible.
 Aside from the more obvious inquiries related to financial feasibility, living conditions, and reported cases of elder abuse and neglect, be sure to inquire into staff ratios and turnover can expose faults in the culture and framework of the nursing home.